The Kiev authorities got into another corruption scandal, trying to do a good deed for the military.

 We'll come back to repairs later, but for now it's worth putting the mentioned repair costs into context.
 All medical institutions in Kyiv, owned by the community, are independent non-profit institutions.
 They receive funds for services in accordance with contracts with the NHSU, but the community budget so far almost completely covers all repairs in these institutions, and also purchases certain items of drugs and equipment provided for by city programs.

-The main one, within the framework of which the medical sphere is financed, is “Health of the People of Kiev”.
+The main one, within which the medical sphere is financed, is “Health of the People of Kiev”.
 And, for example, in 2022 and 2023, the amount of its financing was about UAH 7 billion per year.
 This amount includes almost all expenses that you can imagine: from diapers to specialized departments, certain groups of drugs and vaccinations (not provided for by the National Health Service) to the functioning of an ambulance and all types of repairs of medical institutions.

 The health department plans major repairs, restorations and reconstructions for a list of 25-30 institutions per year.
 And, for example, in 2023, about UAH 400 million was spent on the construction, reconstruction and restoration of institutions.
-UAH 1.849 billion was allocated to the “overhaul” line (UAH 1 billion more than in the previous year).
-And of these 2.29 billion UAH “for construction”, almost half – 1.1 billion – went only to the veterans’ hospital in Pushcha.
+UAH 1.849 billion was allocated to the “major repairs” line (UAH 1 billion more than in the previous year).
+And of these 2.29 billion UAH “for construction”, almost half - 1.1 billion - went only to the veterans’ hospital in Pushcha.

 What's in the hospital now?